Skip to content

 AI for RAMS and safety documents

 Risk Assessments and Method Statements (RAMS) are legally required for most commercial jobs, and writing them properly takes time.
-AI is genuinely useful here, not to replace your judgement, but to handle the structure and wording so you can focus on the substance.
+AI is useful here, not to replace your judgement, but to handle the structure and wording so you can focus on the substance.

 A practical approach: describe the task in plain language to ChatGPT or Claude.
 Include the site type, the work being done, the hazards you can see, and the controls you would normally use.
 Ask it to produce a RAMS document formatted to standard UK construction requirements.
 You will get a solid draft in under two minutes.